We all grew up watching and dreaming, wishing we’d get a call from MI5 to be an agent with a license to kill.

 The cars?
 The girls?
 The gadgets?
 For me it was the suits.
 I always wanted to dress like bond.

-With a Vodka Martini shaken not stirred and a three piece suit fit to perfection with room for a Walter PPK and a few gadgets up the sleeve.
+With the recent passing of Sir Sean Connery R.I.P lets take a look at his fantastic style.
+A true legend lost.
+A Vodka Martini shaken not stirred and a three piece suit fit to perfection with room for a Walter PPK and a few gadgets up the sleeve.

 So what makes bond dress so well?

 First like always is fit, 007’s suits are all tailored, all bespoke.